 Here are some of the challenges regarding digital content management for sales using cloud solutions:

 Having content in a bunch of different cloud management systems makes finding content a nightmare for salespeople.
 Unless there is a way to integrate these systems, try to stick to just one.

 No Email or CRM Integrations

 Salespeople spend most of their time in email and CRM.
-Without email or CRM integrations, salespeople have go to the content management system, download the content, and then re upload the content to send.
+Without email or CRM integrations, salespeople have to go to the content management system, download the content, and then re-upload the content to send.
 This is a hassle for salespeople and reduces the likelihood of high adoption for your CMS.